Getting Started#

 Linux

 Currently, cuBLASMp computational routines are blocking with respect to the host.
-Once the routine finishes it will return the control to the user and the result will be available on the device without further synchronisation required.
+Once the routine finishes, it will return the control to the user and the result will be available in the device without further synchronization required.
 This constraint will be relaxed in future releases.

 cuBLASMp assumes that local matrices are stored in column-major format.